The official blog of the Lung Institute.

 A lung transplant is a procedure replacing a lung disease patient’s lung(s) with someone else’s lung(s).
 There are many factors to consider before having a lung transplant, such as pre-existing conditions and availability.
 But it should be noted that a lung transplant is considered by many to be a last resort because the lungs hold one of the highest rates for organ rejection among transplant recipients.

-Here, at the Lung Institute, we use autologous stem cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.
+Here, at the Lung Institute, we use cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.

 If you or someone you know is battling emphysema, chronic bronchitis, COPD, pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
-For more information on stem cell therapy, please contact us or call (800) 729-3065.
+For more information on cellular therapy, please contact us or call (800) 729-3065.